-There are so many yoga resources for beginners out there and you may not be sure where to start.
+There are so many resources for beginner yoga out there and you may not be sure where to start.
 When there’s too much information available, it’s easy to abandon ship and give up the idea altogether.
 According to Men’sHealth, the toughest step to make is the first one … and it’s usually the most rewarding!

 Trust us — it’s going to change the game.